fbgonzaga/project_realmeet/README.md

 # RealMeet

-Realmeet is a Java application developed using Spring and Spring Boot, with a foundation in the principles of Domain-Driven Design.
-It is specifically designed to effectively handle the allocation of rooms to users, ensuring optimal management and organization.

 ## Main technologies

 ### Project Basic Elements
-Java <br/>
 Maven <br/>
 OpenAPI (for writing endpoints) <br/>
 MapStruct (for DTO mapping) <br/>